MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   \[StaffMemberIds \<String\[\]\>\]: The ID of each bookingStaffMember who is scheduled in this appointment.
   \[StartDateTime \<IMicrosoftGraphDateTimeZone\>\]: dateTimeTimeZone

-BODYPARAMETER \<IMicrosoftGraphBookingBusiness\>: Represents a Microsot Bookings Business.
+BODYPARAMETER \<IMicrosoftGraphBookingBusiness\>: Represents a Microsoft Bookings Business.
   \[(Any) \<Object\>\]: This indicates any property can be added to this object.
   \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.